 You also get a lot of range on the opening angle, which ranges from 90 to 170 degrees.

 For full overlay door types, you need full overlay hinges.
 These European hinges have a completely straight arm, unlike the first two.

 Since the offset is greater and it allows the door to hide the entire cabinet it is attached to; it is an extremely popular choice in kitchen cabinetry for people who want a seamless look.
 They can even be used in kitchen cabinet alternatives to achieve the classy look.

 Three little screws in it are adjustable and give you a range of motion, varying from 95 to 170 degrees.

 Surface Mount Hinges

 Surface mount hinges are also called frameless hinges because you do not need to install mortise or drill holes.
+If you choose to, make sure you use the types of drills where you can lower the torque and set the drill bit really low.
 This type of hinge has one end secured to the door and the other to the frame.

 If you want your hinge hidden, you can mount it on the inside to facilitate ample space for the door to swing out.
 And if you want it visible, you can attach it outside and even get it in style to complement your interior aesthetic.

 Besides, some also have a self-closing feature that prevents loud slamming noises when you close the door.
 That's always nice for early morning or during midnight snack raids.